Acetylcysteine (By breathing)

 - This medicine may have a bad smell at first.
 The odor should go away soon after you start your treatment.

-- In some cases, the medicine in an opened vial might turn from clear to a light purple color.
+- The medicine in an opened vial might turn from clear to a light purple color.
 This is normal and does not change how the medicine works.

 - Clean the nebulizing equipment immediately after use.